2022 marks 125 years of history for the Montville Post Office.

 In 1912 he built a separate combined store and post office on the corner of Western Avenue and what is now Main Road.
 He sold it to David Unwin in 1913 and it was then owned by a number of others, including the White family over the years.

 The post office and store soon became the centre of the community.
 Petrol bowsers were added and it was also where the public phone was sited before many people had phones.
 The Commonwealth Bank Agency was transferred to the post office in 1923 and the first telephone exchange was operational there in 1925.
 It was where the first electricity was connected in Montville.
 In the 1960s a spate of fires hit Montville, lit by persons unknown.
 In 1965 after two attempts, the store and post office was burnt to the ground.
-For six months the post office was run from the home of the Post Master, Bob Cuthbertson in Western Avenue.
+For a short time the post office was run from the home of the Post Master, Bob Cuthbertson in Western Avenue.
+A post office was rebuilt on the old site within the month and Mrs Joyce Cuthbertson ran the post office for the remainder of 1965.

-In 1982 John Thirnbeck redeveloped the general store on today’s Village Square land and the Post Office became incorporated with it, when a long verandah was built across the front.
-In 1995 it became one of the new shops and businesses when the site was redeveloped as the Village Square complex as we know it today.
-Today, as part of the IGA building, the post office still faithfully serves the locals as well as the daily tourists.
+In 1982 when John Thirnbeck redeveloped the general store on today’s Village Square land the Post Office became incorporated with it, when a long verandah was built across the front.
+In 1995 the post office premises became one of the new shops and businesses when the site was redeveloped by Mel Rogers as the Village Square complex we know today.
+In 2014 the post office became part of the IGA building, the post office still faithfully serves the locals as well as the daily tourists.

-For further information about the Montville Post Office see Montville Post Office Centenary History 1897-1997 written by Barbara Ramadge-Ross for the Montville Historical Group.
+For further information about the Montville Post Office see: Montville Post Office 1897 – 2022 (Updated from Montville Post Office Centenary History) by Doug and Cate Patterson and Montville Post Office Centenary History 1897-1997 written by Barbara Ramadge-Ross for the Montville Historical Group.